adriana-diaz/python-scripts/cheatsheetpy.md

 ```
 ## 10. Using `continue`
 `del` is a Python statement used to delete variables, list elements, or dictionary keys from memory.

+## 11. Functions vs. Methods
+A function is a block of code that does something.
+It’s not connected to any specific data.
+It just takes input, does something, and gives you a result.

+A method is like a function, but it's part of an object (like a string or list).
+It can work on that object and even change it.

+In short:
+👉 A function stands alone.
+👉 A method belongs to something (like a string, list, etc.).